thediymaker/slurm-node-dashboard/docs/tutorial/good/2025/index.md

 ## Introduction

 The **HPC Dashboard** is a Next.js application designed for real-time monitoring of SLURM nodes.
-It provides detailed insights into CPU/GPU utilization, node status, job histories, and much more.
-During this tutorial, you will:
+It provides detailed insights into CPU/GPU utilization, node status, job histories, and more.
+In this tutorial, you will:

 - Deploy the dashboard on a VM (with a public IP and provided SSH key).
 - Connect to a remote SLURM API and Prometheus instance running on another VM.